aganse/py_tf2_gpu_dock_mlflow/README.md

 ## How to install/run

 ### TL;DR
+0. note this repo has been written and tested assuming running on linux or macos.  it likely will not work out of the box in windows without a little tweaking.
 1. have GPU and Docker already working on your system
 2. have your MLFLOW_TRACKING_URI env var pointing to a running MLflow server
-3. have your MLflow server's artifact storage directory and your data files accessible somewhere within /storage (which is volume-mapped into the container)
+3. have your MLflow server's artifact storage directory and your data files accessible somewhere within /storage (which is volume-mapped into container)
-3. git clone <this repo> and cd into it
+4. git clone <this repo>, cd into it, create python env via `make env`
-4. make build
+5. `make build`
-5. make load_tfdata (if using the default tf dataset shown in this readme)
+6. `make load_tfdata` (if using the default tf dataset shown in this readme)
-6. make run
+7. `make run` (only this step requires the python env, just for mlflow cli)

-### First, ensure your system's all ready:
+### First, ensure your system's all ready (TL;DR steps 1-3):
 Per [Google's Tensorflow Docker documentation](https://www.tensorflow.org/install/docker), check that your NVidia GPU device is present:
 ```